JamesVanstone/Project-1---Diversity-and-Inclusion/README.md

 - **User Story:** A user is red-green colour-blind, so I want the site to use high contrast colours to make it easier to navigate.
   **Acceptance Criteria:** High Contrast Colour Scheme that is readable when checked against a colour-blindness test

-**Guidance:** Document any optional features that are nice to have but not essential.

 ## Design Decisions

 ### Wireframes